 “And if we can explore… get back in touch with ourselves, the environment, the world around us and other people, because we’re not worried about all this other stuff, that’s the opportunity of human optimization.”– Andy Walshe

-Andy Walshe talks with Commander Divine about the future of sport, technology and the importance of creativity in truly great performers.
+Andy Walshe talks with Commander Divine about the future of sports, technology, and the importance of creativity in truly great performers.
 Andy started off coaching surfers in Australia and is currently the Director of High Performance at Red Bull.
-He has a variety of insights to share on the evolution of extreme sport and the increasing place for technology.
+He has a variety of insights to share on the evolution of extreme sports and the increasing place for technology.
 In his opinion, the difference between good and exceptional in performance is the human factor, and technology just frees us up to enhance our passionate pursuit of our goals.
 How will you be able to bring his insights into your own training and practices?

 This week’s podcast is brought to you by the PowerDot system.
 The PowerDot is wearable tech, that uses EMS or electrical muscle stimulation, letting you use an app on your phone to stimulate your muscles.
-It’s simple to use and you can set it for a number of pre-programmed routines for recovery, warm-up, healing and strength.
+It’s simple to use and you can set it for a number of pre-programmed routines for recovery, warm-up, healing, and strength.
 They have a special offer for Unbeatable Mind listeners, so go to mypowerdot.com and enter the code “HOOYAHMINDS” for a 10% discount.